Ranuja01/cycompile/README.md

 def simple_function():
     print("[cycompile] This is a simple function.")
 ```
 The first time simple_function is called, it will be compiled into a binary.
 On subsequent calls, the cached binary will be reused bringing C-level performance with intelligent, collision-free caching.
 Compiled binaries are reused automatically, but can also be cleared manually when needed.
-The next example showcases CyCompile's ability to clear its compiled binary cache:
+The next example showcases `CyCompile's` ability to clear its compiled binary cache:
 ```python
 from cycompile import clear_cache

 clear_cache()
 ```
+With this, the user can control how large the cache becomes on their system.

 ### Using User-Defined and Imported Functions ###
 Now let's look at a more sophisticated example that incorporates a user-defined helper function and an imported library: